nikitamaloo/Part-3---Purchase-Data-Customer-Segmentation/README.md

 * Make an attempt to re-engage them by sending them crazy lucrative offers to get them back.
 * Make them feel valued by sending personalized recommendations and offers based on their past purchase behaviour.

-### Understanding The Segments
-* **High Value:**  This segment include the customers who have purchased recently.
-There are customers who generate more revenue and are also frequent buyers.
-We can say it has our **Champions** or **Loyal Customers**.
-They are precious to the business and we should keep in touch with them.

-* **Mid Value:** This segment include customers who have purchased items somewhat recently are moderately frequent and have generated moderate revenue.
-These customers will have new customers who recently started buying from us.
-This segment will also comprise of potential loyalists.

-* **Low Value:** This is the most risky segment for the company as it comprises mostly of **Lost Customers or Hibernating Customers**.
-Most of the customers in this  group are not active as they didnt buy anything recently, not making much revenue for the company and also do not buy frequently.